AlexanderShumilov/ML_Project_2020/README.md

 1) SPOT.py - notebook for SPOT algorithm realization (to run it on GPU just try downloading it in '.py' format)
 2) DASPOT.py - DASPOT algorithm realization
-3)
-4) pu.sh - example of input file to run experiments on cluster
+3) pu.sh - example of input file to run experiments on cluster
-5) Requirements.txt - python packages that required for results recreation
+4) Requirements.txt - python packages that required for results recreation
-6) Experiment_DASPOT - folder with some results for DASPOT that did not make it to the final version of report
+5) Experiment_DASPOT - folder with some results for DASPOT that did not make it to the final version of report

-Full SPOT & DASPOT experiment results are too big for github, so we decided to upload zip archive here - : .
+Full SPOT & DASPOT experiments' results are too big for github, so we decided to upload zip archive here - : .
 Please, contact alexander.shumilov@skoltech.ru if link will brake or expire.